No-Code vs Low-Code vs AI App Builders: Complete Comparison Guide

 Webflow: design precision with clear boundaries

 Webflow is, at its core, a design tool that happens to publish websites.
 For marketing teams, agencies, and anyone who needs pixel-level control over layout and typography, it's outstanding.
-The responsive design tools are best-in-class, the CMS handles content-driven sites cleanly, and on paid Workspace plans you can export your site's HTML, CSS, and JavaScript to host elsewhere.
+The responsive design tools are best-in-class, the CMS handles content-driven sites cleanly, and on paid Workspace plans, you can export your site's HTML, CSS, and JavaScript to host elsewhere.

 The catch is in what that export leaves behind.
 Webflow's CMS content, user account systems, ecommerce features, and form handling don't come with the exported code.
 If your site relies on any of those - and most production sites eventually do - what you export is a static shell, not a working application.
 Forms stop functioning.
 Search breaks.
 Collection pages arrive as empty templates without the data that filled them.

 For portfolios, landing pages, and content hubs, Webflow is hard to beat.
-Pricing starts at $14/month for a basic site and scales up to $74/month for ecommerce.
+Pricing starts at $14/month for a basic site and scales up to $74/month for e-commerce.
 But the moment you wish it had proper authentication, multi-step workflows, or backend logic, you've outgrown what it was designed for.

 Bubble: full-stack power, zero portability